 Born in Louisville, Kentucky, Lois Baer Barr lives in Riverwoods, Illinois.
 A finalist for the 2019 Rita Dove Poetry Award, Barr was nominated for the Pushcart Prize in fiction and poetry.
-Her chapbook Biopoesis won Poetica’s 2013 chapbook award, and her chapbook of fiction, Lope de Vega’s Daughter, is forthcoming from Red Bird Press.
+Her chapbook Biopoesis won Poetica’s 2013 chapbook award, and her chapbook of fiction, Lope de Vega’s Daughter, is available from Red Bird Press.

 Barr is a literacy tutor for the Waukegan Public Library and a reading buddy for Open Books in Chicago.
 She gives writing workshops in poetry for all ages.